scpfield/ChromeClient/README.md

 The CDP Events are not traditional DOM Events, they are the Chrome-specific debugging events.
 Each of the CDP Domains have various Events that can potentially occur and delivered to a CDP Client.
 There are very interesting ones, in particular you can be notified for changes to the DOM tree in real-time, as nodes are added / removed / changed, although sometimes it is a challenge to get it working properly.

-The overall console window is resizable, but on Windows it is a bit flakey with curses, and my code for dynamically resizing the split-screen and keeping everything in sync might have a bug or two, but mostly it works.
+The overall console window is resizable.
+Though, the Windows curses support is a bit flakey, and my code for dynamically resizing the split-screen and keeping everything in sync might have a bug or two, but mostly it works.

 Here are a few screenshots.
 The default mode is Split-Screen view.
 Both windows continuously scroll as new data arrives from Chrome.
 The upper window is for the DOM Events, the lower window is for the CDP Events.